 "This post may contain affiliate links.
 If you decide to make a purchase through these links, I earn a small commission at no cost to you.
 I do not promote anything I do not believe in or stand behind."

 I am incredibly sorry I have neglected you.
 So much has happened since my last post.
-We are now a single-parent homeschool.
+As you know from the post title, we are now a single-parent homeschool.
 You read that right.
 After one short year of moving back with my husband, the kids and I are on our own.

 Yep, my husband cleaned out our bank account and left the children and myself.
-It was the last night of revival, while my daughter and I were at church.
+This happened on the last night of revival, while my daughter and I were at church.
 It really wasn’t much of a surprise because the day after he cleaned out the account he announced he was filing for divorce.
 Turns out there’s a woman involved.

 I admit it has been a rough two months.
 I got a full-time job and we moved to a home we can afford on our new budget.